zhufengning/ink_pub/README.md

 # ink_pub
 auto compile in file to js file when push
 inputs:
   input_file: the name of input ink file
   out_file: the name of out js file
+  github_token: secrets.GITHUB_TOKEN